 Bernard Baldwin MBE passes away

-Written by Jamie on 4th January 2017
+Written by Gavin on 4th January 2017

 The founder and patron of the Nos Galan Road Races, Bernard Baldwin MBE, passed away peacefully on Tuesday, January 3rd at Cynon Valley Hospital, aged 91.

 Having been granted the Freedom of the County Borough by Rhondda Cynon Taf Council in 2014, he also attended the unveiling of a Blue Plaque at St Gwynno’s Church, Llanwonno, the same year, in memory of legendary Welsh runner Guto Nythbran.

 The Freedom of the County Borough was bestowed upon Mr Baldwin in recognition of his major contribution to the world of athletics and for his amazing foresight in 1958 to give us the lasting legacy of the world-famous and award-winning Nos Galan Road Races.

 Only a few days ago, the 2016 Nos Galan Road Races were an enormous success, with 1,600 runners of all ages and abilities registering to take part in the Childrens’ Races, Elite Race and 5k Adult Fun Run.
 The 2016 Nos Galan Mystery Runner was Wales’ football manager Chris Coleman OBE.

 Cllr Ann Crimmings, Chair of the Nos Galan Committee and Council Cabinet Member for Environment, Leisure and Culture, said: